-Zubin Bamji is the Program Manager for the World Bank’s Global Gas Flaring Reduction Partnership (GGFR), a Multi-Donor Trust Fund composed of governments, oil companies, and multilateral organizations working to end routine gas flaring at oil production sites around the world.
-In this role he is responsible for managing a team focused on advising and helping governments and companies identify solutions to the many technical, regulatory, and economic barriers to flaring reduction.
-This is done by developing country-specific flaring reduction and gas monetization programs, conducting research, sharing best practices, raising awareness, increasing the global commitments to end routine flaring, and advancing measurements and reporting.
+Zubin Bamji is the Manager for the World Bank’s Global Flaring & Methane Reduction (GFMR) Partnership, a trust fund composed of governments, oil companies, and multilateral organizations working to end routine gas flaring and reduce methane emissions from oil and gas production.
+He is responsible for leading a team that advises and helps governments identify and implement solutions to the many economic, regulatory, policy, and technical barriers to flaring and methane reduction.

-Prior to the World Bank, Bamji was a Senior Advisor for the U.S. Department of Commerce, working on regulatory, environmental, and sustainability issues for NOAA (National Oceanic & Atmospheric Administration), the agency responsible for regulating fisheries, coastal and marine resources and ecosystems.
-He has also served as Director of Marketing & Membership for the Security Industry Association and Director of Brand Management & Communications for NPR.
+Prior to joining the World Bank’s Energy & Extractives Global Practice, Bamji was a Senior Advisor for the U.S. Department of Commerce, working on regulatory, environmental, and sustainability issues for NOAA (National Oceanic & Atmospheric Administration).
+He has also served as Director of the Security Industry Association and Director of Brand Management & Communications for NPR.
 Bamji began his career as an Account Supervisor for Ogilvy & Mather Worldwide.
-He holds undergraduate and graduate degrees in economics, marketing, journalism and mass communications from USC.
+He holds undergraduate and graduate degrees in economics, management, and journalism from the University of South Carolina.